Florida Service of Process Rules - All You Need To Know

 If a court learns that service of process is done on a Sunday, then the court will immediately invalidate that service and require the plaintiff to start at the beginning.
 If there is a time limit with the lawsuit such as a pending statute of limitation, this could jeopardize the lawsuit and get it dismissed entirely.

-Service of process rules are detailed and nuanced.
-If a lawyer or paralegal does not know theserules and what is allowed and what is supposed to be done, the lawsuit they are responsible for might be dismissed.
+Florida service of process rules are detailed and nuanced.
+If a lawyer or paralegal does not know these rules and what is allowed and what is supposed to be done, the lawsuit they are responsible for might be dismissed.

 But that worry and concern isn’t necessary if you engage the services of a professional Florida service of process agencies.
 From the moment we receive the assignment, we will make sure that the summons and complaint and the legal papers you need served on the defendant are served correctly and on time.